 |27-MAY-1929||show cave opened to the public.|

 |JUN-2005||Great Rotunda reopened to the public after more than 100 years.|

 |2007||cave sold for $3.7 million to Emil Galasso and Charles Wright.|

-Howe Caverns lie in Coeymans limestone and Manlius limestone.
+Howe Caverns lies in Coeymans limestone and Manlius limestone.
 Coeymans limestone can be seen in the upper portion of the cave near the entrance.
-Coeymans limestone is more difficult to dissolve than the Manlius variety, so the water naturally choses a lower path through the Manlius layer.
+Coeymans limestone is more difficult to dissolve than the Manlius variety, so the water naturally chooses a lower path through the Manlius layer.
 As a result, almost perfectly flat ceilings can be seen in parts of the cavern, which are actually the underside of the Coeymans limestone layer.
 Rondout waterlime is the cream-colored rock that runs along the underground stream.

 In 2019 a new museum, which is closely related to the cave, was opened.
 The Cave House Museum of Mining and Geology is located on the opposite side of the limestone quarry.
 It is located in the hotel built by Lester Howe for guests coming to visit the cave.
 The building survived as the office and chemistry lab for the cement plant.
 The museum was started in 2005 with the repair and restore of the Cave House.
 It shows the history of Howes Cave, the underground mine, the quarry and Portland cement plant, the current aggregate mining operation.
 It also has an exhibition on the geology of the area and New York State.
 The museum is owned and operated by a non-profit educational institution.